Carl R. Ajello

-Carl R. Ajello (born August 22, 1932) was the 20th Attorney General of Connecticut, serving from 1975 to 1983.
+Carl R. Ajello (August 22, 1932 – June 1, 2025) was an American politician who was the 20th Attorney General of Connecticut, serving from 1975 to 1983.

 Early life and career

-Ajello was born in the city of Ansonia, Connecticut on August 22, 1932 to Carl and Kathryn Flanagan Ajello.
+Ajello was born in Ansonia, Connecticut, on August 22, 1932, to Carl and Kathryn Flanagan Ajello.
 He attended public schools in Ansonia before graduated with a Bachelor of Science from the University of Connecticut in 1953.
 He then went to graduate school, receiving a LL.B. and J.D.S. in law from New York University School of Law in 1956.

-He later enlisted in the army, serving in the Judge Advocate General's Corps from 1957 to 1960.
+He later enlisted in the U.S. Army, serving in the Judge Advocate General's Corps from 1957 to 1960.
 He was lieutenant when he first enlisted and honorably discharged as a captain.

 Political and judicial career

 Ajello, a member of the Democratic Party, was elected Justice of the Peace for the city of Ansonia for the 1960–1962 term; he also served as Corporation Counsel for Ansonia from 1965–1968.
-He was elected as a member of the Connecticut General Assembly in 1963, and served as the Assistant House Majority Leader in the 1967 session, House Majority Leader in the 1969 and 1971-1972 sessions; House Minority Leader in the 1973-1974 sessions.
+He was elected as a member of the Connecticut General Assembly in 1963, and served as the Assistant House Majority Leader in the 1967 session, House Majority Leader in the 1969 and 1971–1972 sessions; House Minority Leader in the 1973–1974 sessions.

-He was elected Connecticut Attorney General in 1974 and re-elected in 1978, serving two terms from 1975–1983.
+He was elected Connecticut Attorney General in 1974 and re-elected in 1978, serving two terms from 1975 to 1983.
 In 1978 he was elected, by his peers, as President of the National Association of Attorneys General.

-Personal life
+Personal life and death

-He lives in Hamden, Connecticut, having relocated from his original hometown of Ansonia, Connecticut, with his wife, Jacqueline.
-Both of their two children, Michele and Carl, are licensed attorneys.
-He's a member of multiple legal associations, including the Connecticut Bar Association.
+Ajello resided in Hamden, Connecticut, having moved there from his original hometown of Ansonia, Connecticut, with his wife, Jacqueline.
+They have two children.
+He was a member of multiple legal associations, including the Connecticut Bar Association.
+Ajello died on June 1, 2025, at the age of 92.

-He also has two grandsons and one granddaughter.